raspberrypilearning/ai-LLM-prompt/en/step_2.md

 ## The OCEAN Prompting Process

+A "prompt" in large language models (LLMs) is the text you give to the model to get a response.
+It's like asking a question or giving a starting point for the model to create text.
+For example, if you type "Tell me a joke" - that's your prompt - so the model should respond with a joke.

+Getting good at writing solid prompts will make you awesome at using AI tools.

 ### Objective
 Decide what you want to achieve.
 This is your goal for using the language model.
-Write this in your prompt, clearly stating what you want to have when you are finished with the LLM.
+Write this in your prompt, clearly stating *what you want to have* when you are finished with the LLM.

 --- task ---